codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-azure.md

   These roles are required after the SSO integration is complete to [sync teams from Azure to Codefresh]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/#syncing-of-teams-after-initial-sso-setup).

-### Register CSDP in Azure AD
+### Register Codefresh in Azure AD
-Register the CSDP application in Azure AD.
+Register the Codefresh application in Azure AD.

 1. Log in to **Azure Portal**, and from the sidebar, select **Azure Active Directory**.